AaronDewes/TediCross/README.md

 ### How do I make the bot run automatically when my computer/server starts?

-Take a look in [guides/autostart/](guides/autostart/) of this repo
+Take a look in [guides/autostart/](guides/autostart/) of this repo.

 ### How do I update Umbrel Bot?

-Most updates are annouced on the [Umbrel Bot News channel](https://t.me/Umbrel Bot).
-Only very minor ones are not

 If you cloned the git repo, just do a `git pull`.
 Running `npm install` may or may not be necessary.
-It doesn't hurt to run it anyway
+It doesn't hurt to run it anyway.

 If you downloaded Umbrel Bot as a zip, do step 2, 3 and 4 in the installation guide again.
-Then move `settings.yaml` (or the deprecated `settings.json`, which will automatically be converted to `settings.yaml`) and the whole `data/` directory from the old version to the new one and start it.
+Then move `settings.yaml` and the whole `data/` directory from the old version to the new one and start it.

 ### Why don't you use webhooks to send the messages to Discord?
 They are much better